grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

       cluster_label_verification_disabled: true
 ```

-Make sure to rollout the installation to apply the configuration changes by running `helm upgrade mimir-distributed -f values.yaml`.
+Rollout the installation to apply the configuration changes by running `helm upgrade mimir-distributed -f values.yaml`.

 ### 2. Set cluster label to all mimir components

-Set cluster label to all mimir components by setting the following configuration.
-Later after applying this configuration changes, and enabling cluster label verification again, all Mimir components will only communicate via memberlist if the other component is having the same cluster label.
+Set cluster label to all Mimir components by setting the following configuration.
+Once the configuration is applied, all Mimir components will only communicate via memberlist if the other component is having the same cluster label.

 ```
 mimir